 If an association carries water damage insurance, any claims submitted under the policy are subject to the deductible as set forth in the policy.
 Like deductibles on auto insurance, the water damage insurance deductible is essentially the amount of damage that is not covered by the insurance.
 Up to the amount of the deductible, the association or the owner, as the case may be, self-insures.
 The application of a deductible when there is an insured loss is often a confusing issue for owners.
 There are a few things associations and owners should be aware of when it comes to water damage insurance deductibles.

-Except in some instances of owner negligence, most community legal documents provide that the deductible is charged to the person who would have to fix the damage if there was no insurance.
+1) Except in some instances of owner negligence, most community legal documents provide that the deductible is charged to the person who would have to fix the damage if there was no insurance.
 This is often a difficult issue for unit owners to understand, particularly if it is a unit owner affected by a water leak that stems from another unit.
 Most owners do not understand why they have to pay anything if they were not responsible in the first place.
 This often means that if the leak or burst pipe is within the unit, the owner will be responsible for the deductible.
 Likewise, it often means that if the leak occurs in the common elements or common area, the association will bear the cost for the deductible.

 So what is considered negligence?

 In any instance where there is negligence involved, then even if the association’s insurance kicks in for the coverage, it may be possible under some community legal documents to hold the negligent party responsible for the costs of the deductible or other damages not covered by insurance.
 Whether or not there is negligence greatly depends on the facts of the specific situation and the maintenance responsibilities of the parties involved.
 However, when it comes to water leaks and/ or pipe bursts, there are a few common instances of damages that are often caused by negligence.